FREE Taster Class Promotion

 Course 6 (6 weeks)

-All courses — at whatever venue/day/time — have a total of 36 weeks of term-time classes, followed by a Summer Timetable in July/August.
+All courses — at whatever venue/day/time — will have a total of 34 weeks of term-time classes, followed by a Summer Timetable in July/August.

 Please note: Improvers Courses are unsuitable for Beginners to Pilates.